Difference Between AICD and Pacemaker

 What is Pacemaker?

 The pacemaker is a device that is used to regulate the beating of the heart when some abnormality is sensed in the regular beating.
-The correction to the heartbeats is made by sending an electric signal which mimics the natural rhythm of the heart.
+The correction to the heartbeats is made by sending an electric signal miming the heart’s natural rhythm.

-The pacemaker only turns on if the heart is beating, and requires the beating of the heart for functioning.
-It sends an electric signal in the form of pulses to the heart when the heart beats at a slower pace.
+The pacemaker only turns on if the heart is beating and requires the beating of the heart for functioning.
+It sends an electric signal in the form of pulses to the heart when it beats slower.

-Thus unlike a defibrillator which sends shocks to start the heart, the pacemaker is a synchronization device that sends electric pulses for maintaining the rate of heartbeats.
+Thus unlike a defibrillator which sends shocks to start the heart, the pacemaker is a synchronization device that sends electric pulses to maintain the rate of heartbeats.

-The device is typically suggested for patients who have an abnormal SA node or patients suffering from a heart blockage.
-In such cases, the heart may not be able to maintain the required heart rate, of 50 to 70 beats.
+The device is suggested for patients who have an abnormal SA node or patients suffering from a heart blockage.
+In such cases, the heart may not be able to maintain the required heart rate of 50 to 70 beats.

 Thus when the pace falls below the line, the device monitors the beating and sends pulses to maintain and synchronize the beating of the heart.